nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Here is how we support you in leave management.

-#### Setting total leave for an employee
+#### Controlling total leave for an employee

-You can set the total leave available for an employee when adding them to the database.
+You can set the total leave available for an **incoming new** employee when adding them to the database.
 This can be done by including the optional leave field, `l/`, when using the `add` command.

 Example: `add n/Yi Long Ma j/Chief Operating Officer d/General Management l/20` adds an employee, and specifies his **total leave** to be **20**.

+You can also edit the total leave available for an ****existing** employee by using the `edit` command, and editing the `l/` tag for an employee.

+Example: `edit 1 l/10` edits the total leave of the **first** employee in the current list to be **10**.

 #### Checking if an employee is on leave

 There are two ways to check for the live availability of employees.

-First is using the `view-department` command: `view-department general management` opens up a table to show all the employees of the general management department.
+1. First is using the `view-department` command: `view-department general management` opens up a table to show all the employees of the general management department.
 The number of employees in the department that are available or on leave will be shown.

-The other is using the `view` command, or simply just clicking on the profile card of a specific employee: `view 1`, or clicking on the first person card in the current list of employees, opens up the full information of the employee on the right hand side of the screen.
+2. The other way is using the `view` command, or simply just clicking on the profile card of a specific employee: `view 1`, or clicking on the first person card in the current list of employees, opens up the full information of the employee on the right hand side of the screen.
 You will be able to check if they are on leave by looking for the "On Leave" field.

 #### Adding a leave period for an employee: `add-leave`